bucardo/bucardo_org/Bucardo/pgbench_example.md

 title: Bucardo Tutorial
 ---

 This page describes the steps needed to replicate a sample database, created by the pgbench utility, with Bucardo.
-This will demonstrate simply master to slave behavior, using the [pushdelta](/Bucardo/object_types/pushdelta) and [fullcopy](/Bucardo/object_types/fullcopy) sync types.
+This will demonstrate simply master to slave behavior.

 Install Bucardo
 ---------------